Drosera: Flowers and fruit

 The flowers of sundews, as with nearly all carnivorous plants, are held far above the leaves by a long stem.
 This physical isolation of the flower from the traps is commonly thought to be an adaptation meant to avoid trapping potential pollinators.
 The mostly unforked inflorescences are spikes, whose flowers open one at a time and usually only remain open for a short period.
 Flowers open in response to light intensity (often opening only in direct sunlight), and the entire inflorescence is also heliotropic, moving in response to the sun's position in the sky.

 The radially symmetrical (actinomorphic) flowers are always perfect and have five parts (the exceptions to this rule are the four-petaled D. pygmaea and the eight to 12-petaled D. heterophylla).
 Most of the species have small flowers (<1.5 cm or 0.6 in).
 A few species, however, such as D. regia and D. cistiflora, have flowers 4 cm or more in diameter.
 In general, the flowers are white or pink.
-Australian species display a wider range of colors, including orange (D. callistos), red (D. adelae), yellow (D. zigzagia) or metallic violet (D. microphylla).
+Australian species display a wider range of colours, including orange (D. callistos), red (D. adelae), yellow (D. zigzagia) or metallic violet (D. microphylla).

 The ovary is superior and develops into a dehiscent seed capsule bearing numerous tiny seeds.
 The pollen grain type is compound, which means four microspores (pollen grains) are stuck together with a protein called callose.

 Roots

 The root systems of most Drosera are often only weakly developed or have lost their original functions.
-They are relatively useless for nutrient uptake, and they serving mainly to absorb water and to anchor the plant to the ground; they have long hairs.
+They are relatively useless for nutrient uptake, and they serve mainly to absorb water and to anchor the plant to the ground; they have long hairs.

 A few South African species use their roots for water and food storage.
 Some species have wiry root systems that remain during frosts if the stem dies.
 Some species, such as D. adelae and D. hamiltonii, use their roots for asexual propagation, by sprouting plantlets along their length.
 Some Australian species form underground corms for this purpose, which also serve to allow the plants to survive dry summers.
 The roots of pygmy sundews are often extremely long in proportion to their size, with a 1-cm (0.4-in) plant extending roots over 15 cm beneath the soil surface.
 Some pygmy sundews, such as D. lasiantha and D. scorpioides, also form adventitious roots as supports.

 D. intermedia and D. rotundifolia have been reported to form arbuscular mycorrhizae, which penetrate the plant's tissues, they also host fungi like endophytes to collect nutrients when they grow in poor soil and form symbiotic relationships.